herzenschein/herz-quadlet/Contributing.md

 * If a service has dependencies, when the service crashes or stops, all its dependencies should stop (BindsTo)
 * All quadlets are supposed to log to systemd unless you have set it up to not do that (LogDriver)

-## Contribution guidelines
+## Licensing

 Any contributions are automatically assigned a GPL-3.0-or-later license unless you specifically [add an SPDX entry](https://community.kde.org/Guidelines_and_HOWTOs/Licensing) to your contributed file.
 The license should be FOSS, whether that's copyleft or permissive.
+The licensing choice implies some things:

+* Nothing will affect the average user (including companies), as Quadlets are primarily for internal use (and the GPL does not require anything from you for internal use)
+* In the extremely unlikely scenario where companies distribute Quadlets, they should make any modifications public instead of being closed-source leeches
+* Other people wanting to modify Quadlets I wrote for their own distribution are *technically* supposed to also make them GPLv3, but in practice what I want is that, like me, you also keep them open source and accessible

+## Contribution guidelines

 Quadlets must always Just Work.
 This means they need to be tested before being added to this repository.
 I have personally tested every single Quadlet in this repository.